 Transferring ownership of your home

-If you are a shared owner, once we have approved your request we'll instruct our solicitors to draft a transfer deed.
+If you're a shared owner, we need to approve the request to transfer ownership and we’ll instruct our solicitors to draft a Transfer Deed.
 Please be aware that you will be responsible for the legal fees incurred.

-If you are an equity loans customer you will need a solicitor to act for you and we will liaise directly with them.
-Please note that you're responsible for legal fees incurred.
+If you are an equity loan customer you'll need a solicitor to act for you and we'll liaise directly with them.
+Please note that you'll be responsible for the legal fees incurred.

-For all transactions, there are administration charges (PDF) for dealing with your application.
-We make a charge to cover the cost of providing a service to you.
-You are also required to cover any legal fees associated with the transaction.
+For all transfers, there are administration fees payable for dealing with your application and transfer.
+Where applicable, you will also be required to cover any legal fees associated with the transaction.